Aditya-1903/HosTeller/README.md

 B Tree is a special type of self-balancing search tree in which each node can contain more than one key and can have more than two children.
 It allows insert, search and update in a faster and memory efficient way.
 If we have to store a large number of keys, then the height of such trees becomes very large and the access time increases.
-B Tree helps decreases the height significantly allowing faster disk access.
+B Tree helps decrease the height significantly allowing faster disk access.